-Those who claim that 1 Cor.
-5:1 is an example of polygamy have missed the meaning of the verse,
+Those who claim that 1 Corinthians 5:1 is an example of polygamy have missed the meaning of the verse,

 Then later in 1 Cor.
 7:2 the apostle Paul tells us that each man and woman is to have one spouse.

 But because of immoralities, each man is to have his own wife, and each woman is to have her own husband.
-(NASB) 1 Cor.
-7:2
+(NASB) 1 Corinthians 7:2

 The Greek is very specific here.
-The Greek reveals that the husband has hs own wife and the wife is to have her own husband.
+The Greek reveals that the husband has his own wife and the wife is to have her own husband.
 They own one another.
 This is contrary to the current culture.
-Today, most women and men believe that they are in control of themselves, but biblically speaking that is it not true.
+Today, most women and men believe that they are in control of themselves; but biblically speaking, that is not true.
 The husband owns the wife and the wife owns her husband.
 This should not be understood as a liberty to abuse one another.
 It should be understood as an obligation to one another.

 An overseer, then, must be above reproach, the husband of one wife . . .
-(NASB) 1 Tim.
-3:2
+(NASB) 1 Timothy 3:2

-They are to be “one-women-men.”
-This is consistent with God’s original desire as recorded in Gen. 2:23-24.
+They are to be “one-woman-men.”
+This is consistent with God’s original desire as recorded in Genesis 2:23-24.

 The man said, “This is now bone of my bones, And flesh of my flesh; She shall be called Woman, Because she was taken out of Man.”
 For this reason a man shall leave his father and his mother, and be joined to his wife; and they shall become one flesh.
 (NASB) Genesis 2:23-24